Employers get help from the government to pay for apprenticeship training.

-As from 1 April 2019, the government will fund 95% of the total cost of an apprenticeship for SME employers with 50-250 employees, the remaining 5% is paid for directly by the employer to the training provider.
+As from 1 April 2019, the government will fund 100% for apprentices aged 16-18 and 95% of the total cost of an apprenticeship for those 19+ who are employed by an SME employer with 50-250 employees, the remaining 5% is paid for directly by the employer to the training provider.

-Employers with a pay bill of £3 million per year will already be paying an Apprenticeship Levy of 0.5%.
-This is paid into a digital account held by government to help fund the training of apprentices in your business.
+Employers with a pay bill of £3 million per year will already be paying an Apprenticeship Levy of 0.5%for the total pay bill after the £3 million.
+This is paid through HMRC to your digital account to fund the training of apprentices in your business.
 You can draw down this levy over time to pay for the training of the Apprentices in your business.

 The government tops up the funds in your digital account by 10% each month.
 Should you use up all the funds in your account, any new apprentices will be funded at the SME co-investment rate above of 95%.

-Still not sure how funding works?
+Still not sure how funding or incentives works?
 No problem.
 If you want to know the specifics for your apprenticeship programme, request a call back from our expert team.